 Prenuptial agreement keeps control and protects ownership of assets, finances, and properties belonging to a family business.
 Without a premarital agreement, a court could award some of these ownership rights to your partner.
 This may lead to a potentially difficult situation in case the marriage fails.

 An often use of a prenuptial agreement is to designate responsibility and to protect the interests of children from an earlier marriage or children from the upcoming marriage.
 With this agreement, you can make sure that your children receive the assets you want them to have in case of separation.

 Protecting Family Heirlooms

 Heirloom could be anything valuable passed down from generations to its family members.
 A prenuptial agreement can make sure that you can keep family heirlooms out of the marital estate.
-This is important when there are valuables which you intend yo give your children from an earlier marriage or other relatives.
+This is important when there are valuables which you intend to give your children from an earlier marriage or other relatives.

-Commercial and Civil Code of Thailand governs the Prenuptial Agreements in Thailand.
+The commercial and Civil Code of Thailand governs the Prenuptial Agreements in Thailand.
 Therefore, before a foreigner plans a prenuptial agreement with a Thai national partner, it is important that both parties seek legal advice from registered Thai lawyers with full knowledge of the laws – both in the foreigner’s home country and in Thailand.